theRealAph/ScopeLocals/README.md

 is that the binding established by `where()` is only visible within the extent of the code called from `run()`.
 If a call to `PERMISSIONS.get()` was inserted after the call to `run()` an exception would be thrown because `PERMISSIONS` is no longer bound.
+The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.

 The second big difference is that the binding established by `where()` is immutable within the extent of `run()`.
 Methods called from `run()` can `get()` the current binding but there is no `set()` method allowing them to change the binding established at point 1.

+Note that the `DBDriver` method looks identical.
+The difference is that the call to `get()` is invoking a method belonging to `ExtentLocal` not `ThreadLocal`.

 ###  Rebinding of Extent Local Variables